begyyal/act_await_workflow_runs/README.md

 - There is a case that a response of Github REST API contains a mismatch
 between 'total_count' of the property and 'workflow_runs.length'.
 This is perhaps a bug in Github side, no way but to try again...
+Therefore, the calling api logic will retry in this case as well.
 [Here is the API documents.](https://docs.github.com/ja/rest/reference/actions#workflow-runs)